 Check the abstract below or follow that link to get the full article.

 On this years SPIN (Speech in Noise) workshop in Marseille, our very own Malte Wöstmann received the Colin Cherry Best Poster Award, elected by workshop attendees.

 Judge for yourself and check out the Poster (PDF) here.

-Björn Herrmann has a paper in press in the Journal of Neuroscience!
+Björn Herrmann has yet another paper in press in the Journal of Neuroscience!